 \item A Polynomial kernel $k_{\rm poly}$ does not hold the $\ell_1$ nor $\ell_2$ distance-preserving property and is defined based on the inner product as follows:

-The Polynomial kernel $k_{\rm poly}$ is not shift-invariant and thereby the RFFs cannot be employed to approximate $k_{\rm poly}$.
-We adopt another technique to obtain an explicit random mapping for $k_{\rm poly}$, namely the the Tensor Sketch approximation \cite{pham2013fast}. \end{itemize} We investigate the OoD detection performance of these individual kernels and their concatenation with the Cosine kernel for a comprehensive comparison in Table \ref{tab:exp-varied-kernels}.
+$k_{\rm poly}$ is not shift-invariant and thereby the RFFs cannot be employed to approximate $k_{\rm poly}$.
+We adopt another technique to obtain an explicit random mapping for $k_{\rm poly}$, namely the Tensor Sketch approximation \cite{pham2013fast}. \end{itemize} We evaluate these individual kernels and their concatenations with the Cosine kernel for OoD detection; results are compared comprehensively in Table \ref{tab:exp-varied-kernels}.
 All experiments are executed on the ImageNet-1K benchmark and the PyTorch-released ResNet50 model.
-We can have the following observations from Table \ref{tab:exp-varied-kernels}.
+We can have the following observations.

 \paragraph{The Cosine kernel is indispensable for OoD detection} Without the Cosine kernel, these individual Polynomial, Laplacian, and Gaussian kernels all show a substantial detection performance drop.
-On the other hand, KPCA w.r.t. a single Cosine kernel significantly boosts the performance of PCA.
-It indicates that the feature normalization via the Cosine kernel is essential for learning a discriminative subspace for separating InD and OoD data.
+Besides, KPCA w.r.t. a single Cosine kernel significantly enhances PCA.
+It implies that feature normalization via the Cosine kernel is essential for learning a discriminative subspace to separate InD and OoD data.

-\paragraph{The Gaussian kernel shows the best detection results on top of the Cosine kernel} In Table \ref{tab:exp-varied-kernels}, both the Cosine-Laplacian kernel and the Cosine-Polynomial kernel cannot bring detection performance gains compared to the single Cosine kernel, which illustrates that the $\ell_1$-distance relationship characterized by $k_{\rm lap}$ and the inner-product information characterized by $k_{\rm poly}$ in the $\phi_{\rm cos}(\boldsymbol{z})$-space actually hurt the separability between InD and OoD features.
+\paragraph{The Gaussian kernel shows the best detection results on top of the Cosine kernel} In Table \ref{tab:exp-varied-kernels}, both Cosine-Laplacian kernel and Cosine-Polynomial kernel cannot bring detection performance gains compared to the single Cosine kernel, which illustrates that the $\ell_1$-distance relation from $k_{\rm lap}$ and the inner-product information from $k_{\rm poly}$ in the $\phi_{\rm cos}(\boldsymbol{z})$-space actually hurt the separability between InD and OoD features.

-\paragraph{The data-dependent Nystr\"om approximation outperforms the data-independent random features in OoD detection} For the three kernels of Cosine-Polynomial, Cosine-Laplacian, and Cosine-Gaussian, KPCA via Nystr\"om achieves lower FPR and higher AUROC values than that via random features, which implies the superior approximation ability of the data-dependent mapping via sampling support landmarks over the data-independent random mapping.
+\paragraph{The data-dependent Nystr\"om approximation outperforms the data-independent random features in OoD detection} For the three kernels of Cosine-Polynomial, Cosine-Laplacian, and Cosine-Gaussian, KPCA via Nystr\"om achieves lower FPR and higher AUROC values than that via random features, which implies the superiority of data-dependent approximation over the data-independent way.